 When considering the best siding material for your home, it’s vital to take into account the cost, the strength of the material and the R-value (the energy-efficiency rating of building materials).
-The higher the R-value the more efficient the material is, and the more money you will save on energy bills.
+The higher the R-value, the more efficient the material is, and the more you save on energy bills.

 Engineered Wood Siding

-One of the newest materials on the market, engineered wood is a combination of wood by-products, like sawdust and wood shavings, that are held together by bonding agents.
+One of the newer materials on the market, engineered wood is a combination of wood by-products, like sawdust and wood shavings, held together by bonding agents.
 This makeup gives the siding the look of natural wood with the added benefit of increased strength.
-The composition allows the siding to be lightweight, and easier to install than most of its counterparts.
+The composition allows the siding to be lightweight and easier to install than most of its counterparts.

-When it comes to siding, there is no iron-clad “right” answer for your home.
-It is important to do your research and weigh all available options before making a decision.
+When it comes to siding, there is no iron-clad right answer for your home.
+It’s important to do your research and weigh all available options before making a decision.
 Siding is a product you’re going to have to live with for a long time, so be patient and make a decision that is best for your home, and your wallet.